JamesCWeber/British_Airways_Data_Project_Part_2_Flight_Booking_Prediction/README.md

 Customers who come from the South East Asia and Oceania regions tend to complete their booking more often than customers who come from other regions.

 ## Conclusions and Recommendations
 Based on the results of our Random Forest model, time is a very imporant factor when determining whether a customer will book a flight or not.
-This includes variables such as the amount of time between a ticket purchase and departure, what time that flight departs, the length of stay at the destination, the amount of time the flight takes, and what day the flight departs.
+This includes variables such as the amount of time between a ticket purchase and departure (purchase_lead 25%), what time that flight departs (flight_hour 17%), the length of stay at the destination (length_of_stay 16%), the amount of time the flight takes (flight_duration 11%), and what day the flight departs (flight_day 10%).
 Other variables such as booking origin and sales channel have little influence over a customer's choice to book a flight.

 It is possible that most people book a flight during holidays and they would purchase a ticket months in advance to take advantage of the cheaper ticket prices.
 Our Random Forest model has a low precision score (48.3%) and  a low recall score (10.75).
 The low scores effect the feature importance rating for each variable.

 Recommendations:
-* Advertise for holiday vacations early to convince customers to purchase a ticket as early as possible.
-* Determine what time and day that customers most often perfer their flights and plan more flights around that time and day.
-* Offer a saving for customers who will spend longer than a week in their destination.
-* To improve the performance of the Random Forest model, add customer centric features, such as whether the customer will recommend the flight.
+* Optimize the timing of marketing campaigns by targeting customers who are browsing flights 60 to 90+ days in advance with tailored holiday package offers.
+For customers with high purchase leads, use email campaigns to bundle hotels and car rentals early, emphasizing "peace of mind" and early-booking discounts.
+* Combined, length_of_stay and flight_duration account for over 26% make up 26% of the model's predictive power.
+Target customers booking long flight durations and prompt them with resort and leisure packages during the booking flow.
+For customers who plan on staying in their destination for 7 to 14 days, trigger an automated marketing workflow showcasing local experiences and holiday itineraries, as this duration strongly indicates a vacation.
+* Together, flight_hour and flight_day make up 28% to the model's decisions.
+Determine which departure hours and days correlate highest with successful holiday conversions.
+Discount the flight price slightly on "high-conversion days" if the customer locks in a holiday package.
+Change the booking website layout based on the time the user is searching.
+If they are looking at weekend departures, prioritize "Holiday/Vacation" tabs over "Business Travel."

 ## Power Point Slide
 The final part of this project is to create a single Power Point slide that summarizes our findings.
 This slide will be used as a part of a board meeting held by the data science team leader.
 A copy of the Power Point slide is included in this repository under the file name: James Weber Random Forest Slide.pptx